masagrator/FPSLocker/README.md

 I am not taking any responsibility for damages occuring from changing refresh rate.
 Each time you will go to `Display settings`, you will be welcomed by prompt with warning that you - user - are taking full responsibility.
 You must choose `Accept` to go further.

+For now Xenoblade Chronicles 3 is the only game where crash occurs randomly when you put Switch to dock with changed display refresh rate.
+This is still under investigation.

 # Thanks
 Thanks to ~WerWolv for creating Tesla environment, and ~cucholix + ~Monked for tests.